Break-ups are a fact of life, (42%)

 In order to secure the best deals, you should shop around to compare multiple quotes or use the services of a broker to do this on your behalf.

-What if your policy is written in trust?
+What if your life insurance is written in trust?

 This one could be tricky, depending on the type of trust you have written your policy into.